Messiah Foundation International: The Religion of God by Shahi

 Originally Deen-e-Ilahi was written in Urdu, the native tongue of Shahi, however the book is available in English, Dutch, Arabic, French, German, Hindi, Italian, Persian, Portuguese, Sindhi, Spanish, Thai, and Tamil as well.

-MFI distributes the book for free and through Balboa Press, with whom they republished the book in English on May 17, 2012.
-As of June 29, 2012, it was #5 on the publisher's Best Seller's List.
+MFI distributes the book for free and through Balboa Press, with whom they republished the book in English on 17 May 2012.
+As of 29 June 2012, it was #5 on the publisher's Best Seller's List.

 Deen-e-Ilahi is now banned in Pakistan, due to it allegedly carrying material offensive to Muslims.

 Controversy

-MFI has been opposed by religious groups particularly in Pakistan.
-Many cases, later proved false, have been instigated against Shahi.
-In regards to this subject, the following is written in The Religion of God, written by Shahi:
+MFI has been opposed by religious groups, particularly in Pakistan.
+Many cases, which later proved false, have been instigated against Shahi.
+Concerning this subject, the following is written in The Religion of God, written by Shahi:

 The Wahhabi denomination has very religiously taken it to persecute, discourage, entrap and eradicate His Divine Eminence Gohar Shahi.
 Hence, they instigated various false cases against His Divine Eminence Gohar Shahi.
 They have been threatened by the universality of His Divine Eminence’s message of Divine Love, and His ever-increasing fame on the global sphere.

-The government of Pakistan also banned The Religion of God and his magazine Hatif-e-Mehdi for allegedly "...[containing] matter which is objectionable and maliciously intended to outrage the religious feelings of the Muslims and these should be seized".
+The government of Pakistan also banned The Religion of God and its author's magazine Hatif-e-Mehdi for allegedly "...[containing] matter which is objectionable and maliciously intended to outrage the religious feelings of the Muslims and these should be seized".

 AlGohar has also been persecuted by the government of Pakistan, having been issued a death sentence for allegedly blaspheming, though details of his blasphemy have not been disclosed.